 - Social Media: Social media is an important factor in your inbound marketing plan for a couple of reasons.
 First, it allows you to expand on positioning your business and staff as experts in your industry by sharing relevant information and content that is posted on your website.
 By sharing that content, it drives traffic to your website, providing more opportunities for lead conversion.
 It also acts as a platform to listen to relevant conversations about your products and services and interact with potential, current or new customers.

 - Analytics: Accountability and return on investment are trackable with a few key tools to review analytics.
 The great part about using analytics tools is that a number of them are free such as keyword graders, sources of traffic, social media reach and lead generation conversion metrics.

 2. How To Get Found, First

-We mentioned above how strong web content, keyword incorporation and frequent blogging plays a role in ranking high and being found when potential leads search for products and services online.
+We mentioned above how strong web content, keyword incorporation, SEO optimization and frequent blogging plays a role in ranking high and being found when potential leads search for products and services online.
 It is important that we stress how imperative it is that you show up on the first page of search engine rankings.
 The reason for this is the first 10 results on the page get 90% of the click-thrus and of these, the first three get the most clicks.
 Building your site incorporating inbound marketing practices will allow you to be a lead generating superstar within your industry.